 Sometimes a solid check engine light will turn on for something of less consequence, like a loose gas cap, but more often it’s due to something more serious than that, and you simply won’t know what the cause is unless you get a scan.
 Be sure to get a scan as soon as possible so you can start figuring out whether you have a serious problem or not.

 A flashing check engine light is especially meant to get your attention and likely points to something that cannot wait.
 In fact, if your check engine light is flashing, you may want to consider changing your plans and driving to a mechanic immediately.
-Your vehicle is making no promises of getting you to your destination when that light’s flashing, so you may even need a tow.
+Your vehicle is making no promises of getting you to your destination with that blinking engine light, so you may even need a tow.

-One of the best ways to avoid getting to that point is to commit to regular maintenance checkups.
+One of the best ways to avoid getting to the point of a blinking engine light is to commit to regular maintenance checkups.
 Making sure spark plugs and wires are good, changing fuel filters, and checking that injectors aren’t clogged can all help to prevent misfires.
+Sometimes something as simple as a loose gas cap can trigger an engine light so make sure it is tightened with every fill-up.

 Photos courtesy of Flickr.